Senior Lecturer in Languages

 Research interests for potential research students

-My main research interest is in the development and implementation of approaches to language teaching.
-This includes the development of methodologies and materials for the teaching of Spanish language and contemporary Spanish society using a Content and Language Integrated Learning (CLIL) approach as well as for the development of student autonomy, particularly during the year abroad.
+My main research interest is in the design and implementation of approaches to language teaching and the development of methodologies and materials for the teaching of EAP and Spanish.
+Particular areas of investigation have been the use of a Content and Language Integrated Learning (CLIL) approach for the teaching of contemporary Spanish society, the development of student autonomy, or using a reflective portfolio for enhancing intercultural awareness during the year abroad.

 - Spanish language and area studies